iVis-at-Bilkent/sbgnviz.js/README.md

  * `restoreEles(eles)` Undo function for 'deleteElesSimple' and 'deleteNodesSmart' undo redo commands.
  * `setPortsOrdering(param)` Do/Undo/Redo function for 'setPortsOrdering' undo redo command.

+### Experimental Data Overlay

+`instance.getVisibleData()`
+Returns the visible experimental data.

+`instance.getParsedDataMap()`
+Returns the experimental data in a parsed format.

+`instance.getGroupedDataMap()`
+Returns the experimental data in raw format.

+`instance.getExperimentalData()`
+Returns all the related experimental data variables (parsed, raw, visibile, by experiement etc).

+`instance.parseData (data, fileName, errorCallback)` Parses the given data with a given file name and stores it in experimental data variables, errorCallback is the call back function if parsing fails.

+`instance.showData()`
+Shows the presentation of the loaded experimental data on the elements of cytoscape instance.

+`instance.generateSVGForNode(ele,tooltip)`
+Creates an SVG image presenting the experimental data corrosponding to the given element, and calcuates the tooltip for the element.

+`instance.hideAll()`
+Hides all experimental data.

+`instance.unhideAll()`
+Unhides all experimental data.

+`instance.removeAll()`
+Removes all experimental data.

+`instance.removeExp(filename, expName)`
+Removes the given experiment in the given file.

+`instance.removeFile(filename)`
+Removes all the experimental data associated with the given data file.

+`instance.hideExp(fileName, expName)`
+Hides the given experiment in the given file.

+`instance.hideFile(fileName)`
+Hides all the experimental in the given file.

+`instance.unhideExp(fileName, expName)`
+Unhides the given experiment in the given file.

+`instance.unhideFile(fileName)`
+unHides all the experimental in the given file.

 ### TabDelimetedParser
 Accessible through `sbgnviz.tdParser`.
 Provides the following methods.